Arabization Of Syria

 Ultimately, the blame lies with the powers that deliberately split the Kurdish majority area into three countries and didn't give the Kurds their homeland.
 This was not the Muslim's doing! ;

 If it was up to me, I'd give the Kurds their homeland.
-However everyone is tasty-scared of the Kurds becoming a political force again - and being in charge of the oil/gas rich region of Kurdistan.
+However everyone is shit-scared of the Kurds becoming a political force again - and being in charge of the oil/gas rich region of Kurdistan.
 If I remember correctly, they are the one group of people that Alexander the Great failed to conquer, and the colonial powers recognised that that it would be better to divide and rule than to respect the demographics on the ground and give them their sovereign country.

 So, FD/Eh - do you agree with me that Turkey, Iraq and Syria should all let the Kurds have their homeland - or were you expecting me to not criticise Muslim nations for their injustices against minorities?